Illustrated History of Scouse by Anna Simmons

 Illustrated and hand lettered Venn diagram exploring different people's claims to call themselves ‘Scousers’.
 Consisting of three overlapping circles. in purples and yellows.

-A mini-map illustration helped convey geographical information in the blink of an eye and I used pictographic illustration and infographics to present complex information fast and clearly.
-Including recognised diagrammatic systems such as timelines and Venn diagrams; when they’re illustrated, hand lettered and infused with vintage textures data isn’t boring!
+A mini-map helped convey geographical information in the blink of an eye and I used information-graphics and pictographic approaches to present complex information fast and clearly.
+When it’s illustrated, hand lettered and infused with vintage textures, charts aren’t boring!

 Visual Analogies and Poetic Expressions